Meixner Schlüter Wendt Architekten: Architecture

-Very diverse in formal terms, the buildings by Meixner Schlüter Wendt have two basic things in common: They leave a very strong sculptural impression on viewers and they react to their contexts with sensitivity.
+Diverse in formal terms, the buildings by Meixner Schlüter Wendt have two basic things in common: They leave a strong sculptural impression on viewers and they react to their contexts with sensitivity.
 Meixner Schlüter Wendt resolves this apparent conflict by using methods, principles, and strategies which are – according to design expert Lilli Hollein – established practice in the world of visual arts but, by contrast, rather unusual for German architecture firms.

-One common practice at the practice is to play calculated games with levels of perception.
+One common practice at the practice is to play with levels of perception.
 To this end, in their design process, the architects evoke specific associations with what is particular to a certain location and the relevant construction brief, associations which are the result of observing and analyzing everyday things or rather the way they are arranged.
-This can, for instance, include recourse to conventional building typologies and to well-known techniques from the history of construction, such as the kind of encrustations or reliefs which Meixner Schlüter Wendt sees as intellectual ready-mades, something which they can reinterpret and transform into buildings of a completely new kind.
+This can, for instance, include recourse to conventional building typologies and to well-known techniques from the history of construction, such as the kind of encrustations or reliefs which Meixner Schlüter Wendt sees as intellectual ready-mades, something which they can reinterpret and transform into buildings of a new kind.

-As a reaction to the differing heights of the surroundings in Frankfurt's Europaviertel, for the Axis project, for instance, the architects combined a slim high-rise, a multistory building and a row of terraced houses to form a "perimeter block high-rise".
-In the case of the "Schmuck" detached family residence in Frankfurt's Westend district, by contrast, the firm transformed the typologies that are the "Hofreite" (a kind of courtyard ensemble), the patio house and the villa into a more complex "living space sculpture", including in the process the connecting walls of the neighboring buildings.
-To use another example, in 2003, a pontoon served as the inspiration for the Café des Licht- und Luftbades (Light and Air Bath Café) on the banks of the flood-prone river Main in Frankfurt's Niederrad district, the kind of ship-like construction that will float if there is flooding.

-In the case of the partial dismantlement of the Dornbuschkirche, the church in the eponymous district of Dornbusch, Meixner Schlüter Wendt reproduced what used to be the nave of the church in a new relief wall, thus preserving people's memories of the demolished section of the structure in the form of an impression in the new architecture.
-For the reinterpretation of the Henniger Turm, which was knocked down in 2013, the firm also reacted to collective memories.
-Whereas both the contours and the side facing the city are strongly reminiscent of the original appearance of the old silo, the three other sides indicate the new building's function as a residential tower.